The Challenge of Co-Religionist Commerce

 Duke Law Journal, Forthcoming

-Under current constitutional doctrine, co-religionist commercial agreements must be translated into secular terminology if they are to be judicially enforced.
-However, religious goods and services often cannot be accurately translated without religious terms and structures.
-To address this translation problem, courts could make use of contextual tools of contract interpretation, thereby providing the necessary evidence to give meaning to co-religionist commercial agreements.
-However, contextual approaches to co-religionist commerce have been undermined by two current legal trends — one in constitutional law, the other in commercial law.
+Under current constitutional doctrine, coreligionist commercial agreements must be translated into secular terminology if they are to be judicially enforced.
+But many religious goods and services cannot be accurately translated without religious terms and structures.
+To address this translation problem, courts could make use of contextual tools of contract interpretation, thereby providing the necessary evidence to give meaning to coreligionist commercial agreements.
+However, contextual approaches to coreligionist commerce have been undermined by two current legal trends — one in constitutional law, the other in commercial law.
 The first is the New Formalism, which discourages courts from looking to customary norms and relational principles to interpret commercial instruments.
-The second is Establishment Clause Creep, which refers to the increasing judicial reticence to adjudicate disputes situated within a religious context.
-Together, these two legal developments prevent courts from using context to interpret and enforce co-religionist commercial agreements.
+The second is what we call Establishment Clause Creep, which describes a growing judicial reticence to adjudicate disputes situated within a religious context.
+Together, these two legal developments prevent courts from using context to interpret and enforce coreligionist commercial agreements.

-This Article proposes that courts preserve co-religionist commerce with a limited embrace of contextualism.
-A thorough inquiry into context, which is discouraged by both New Formalist and Establishment Clause doctrines, would allow courts to devise parties’ intent and distinguish commercial from religious substance.
-Liberating the intent of co-religionist parties and limiting the doctrinal developments that can undermine co-religionist commerce can secure marketplace dealings without intruding upon personal faith.
+This Article proposes that courts preserve coreligionist commerce with a limited embrace of contextualism.
+A thorough inquiry into context, which is discouraged by both New Formalist and many Establishment Clause doctrines, would allow courts to surmise parties’ intent and distinguish commercial from religious substance.
+Empowering the intent of coreligionist parties and limiting the doctrinal developments that threaten to undermine coreligionist commerce can secure marketplace dealings without intruding upon personal faith.

 Keywords: formalism, Establishment Clause, religion, contextualism, co-religionist commerce, neutral principles of law